Machine Learning & Big Data Blog

 (Explore the role of DBAs, or database administrators.)

-The following diagram illustrates the schematic of a DBMS system:
+The following DBMS schematic illustrates how a DBMS system works:

 All DBMS comes with various integrated components and tools necessary to carry out almost all database management tasks.
 Some DBMS software even provides the ability to extend beyond the core functionality by integrating with third-party tools and services, directly or via plugins.

-In this section, we will look at the common components that are universal across all DBMS software, including:
+In this section, we will look at the common components of a DBMS that are universal across all database software:

 In many query languages, the query language functionality can be further categorized according to specific tasks: